 Federal, state and local governmental authorities regulate the coal mining industry on matters as diverse as air quality standards, water pollution, groundwater quality and availability, plant and wildlife protection, the reclamation and restoration of mining properties, the discharge of materials into the environment and surface subsidence from underground mining.
 These regulations and legislation have had and will continue to have a significant effect on our costs of production and competitive position.
 New legislation, regulations or orders may be adopted or become effective which may adversely affect our mining operations, our cost structure or the ability of our customers to use coal.
 For example, new legislation, regulations or orders may require us to incur increased costs or to significantly change our operations.
 New legislation, regulations or orders may also cause coal to become a less attractive fuel source, resulting in a reduction in coal's share of the market for fuels used to generate electricity.
-Any such regulation, legislation or order could have an adverse effect on our business, results of operations and financial condition and, depending upon the nature and scope of the legislation, regulations or orders, the effect could be material.
+Depending upon the nature and scope of the legislation, regulations or orders, any legislation, regulation or order could significantly increase our costs to mine coal.
 For examples of environmental regulations which would affect our customers see "The Coal Industry--Clean Air Act".